A day of wildlife & nature in Darwin City

 The gardens have stood the test of time for over 130 years and survived World War II and Cyclone Tracy.
 Children can burn off some energy in the playground and treehouse, both in full shade.
 For those with a keen interest, you can join a guided walking or Segway tour.

 Join the daily ritual of fish feeding that began over 50 years ago when a local resident threw bread scraps to small mullet at high tide.
 Fast-forward to now; hundreds of fish including mullet and milkfish flock to Doctors Gully for their daily feed.
 Aquascene provides a great opportunity to hand-feed fish and is family friendly.

-Due to the huge tide movements in Darwin Harbour (up to 8 metres) the fish can only come to shore for a few hours each day, so feeding times change daily with the tides.
+Due to the huge tide movements in Darwin Harbour (up to 8m) the fish can only come to shore for a few hours each day, so feeding times change daily with the tides.
 Make sure you check Aquascene’s website before visiting.

 Crocosaurus Cove boasts the largest display of Australian reptiles and is a tourist highlight in the heart of Darwin’s CBD.
 Get involved in the interactive experiences and presentations, or for those who dare, bring your bathers and swim with a large crocodile in the ‘Cage of Death’.

 Once the fish have been fed, it’s time to feed the humans!
 Six Tanks, located on Mitchell Street, serves craft beer with 26 taps including house-brewed and guest taps.
 Their menu is designed to share, so grab the family and head down for a hearty lunch and beer straight from the tank to the tap.